 Wake for a light breakfast before mounting up and heading homewards at a fast pace, sometimes riding along the edge of the Pans and at other times heading into the woodlands and open grasslands where the zebra and wildebeest graze.

 Arrive at Camp Kalahari in time for a refreshing drink and lunch.
 Later there may be the chance to go on a vehicle game drive or bush walk before your final Camp Kalahari lamp lit dinner.

 The horses are loaded early and trucked to their home base in Maun.
 A non-riding day commences with an early morning walk with Zu/’hoasi Bushmen trackers.

 Uncharted Africa has pioneered and passionately supported cultural tourism in Botswana since the company’s inception.
 They have been working closely with the Zu/’hoasi people of the Western Kalahari for many years and are privileged to have a small group of these extraordinary men to guide guests on a morning’s walking safari.
 Offering a window into the past, they'll show you how they have survived in this harshest of environments, using their vast and ancient knowledge of plants, animal behaviour and survival skills.

 After brunch it is time for you bid farewell to Camp Kalahari in preparation for your onward journey.
-You arrive into Johannesburg in time to connect with a flight back to the UK or to continue your holiday in South Africa.
+You arrive into Maun in time to connect with a flight back to Johannesburg or to continue your holiday in South Africa.

 Please Note: This safari is usually guided by David Foot - although we are unable to guarantee this.
 On rare occasions an